VanshS-21/CityPulse/docs/DATA_ACCESS_PATTERNS.md

 The backend REST API (planned, to be built on Cloud Run/Functions) will be the primary method for most data interactions.

--**Usage**: All create, update, and delete (CUD) operations, as well as complex read operations (queries with joins, aggregations) that are not suitable for Firestore's security model.
+- **Usage**: All create, update, and delete (CUD) operations, as well as complex read operations (queries with joins, aggregations) that are not suitable for Firestore's security model.

 -     **Mechanism**: Clients make standard HTTPS requests to the API endpoints (e.g., `POST /api/v1/events`).
 -     **Responsibilities of the API**:
 -   **Authentication & Authorization**: Validating the user's identity token and checking their role (Citizen, Authority, Admin) before performing any action.

     -     **Input Validation**: Ensuring all incoming data conforms to the required schema.
 -   **Business Logic**: Executing complex logic that should not reside on the client (e.g., calculating analytics, triggering notifications).

 -  **Data Orchestration**: Interacting with multiple services (e.g., writing to BigQuery, publishing to Pub/Sub, updating